Academic IELTS Writing task 1 Sample 93 - Proportion of the population aged 65 and over between 1940 and 2040

 Meanwhile, Japan showed an incredible trend of proportion.
 It was about 5% in 1940 and slowly had declined until around 2005 when it reached almost the same figure as in 1940, and has been dramatically increased and will rise continually to over 5 times higher, around 27%, in 2040.

 [ Written by - Linda ]

-Firstly, older population in Sweden and USA had small difference in 1940 because they were both approximately 10% of the total population.
+Firstly, older population in Sweden and USA had a small difference in 1940 because they were both approximately 10% of the total population.
 These countries had a steady improvement for several years in terms of their number of elderly people.
-Meanwhile, they are predicted to have similar result in 2040; their elder generation will rise around 25% in that year.
+Meanwhile, they are predicted to have a similar result in 2040; their elder generation will rise around 25% in that year.

-Secondly, Japan was position as the lowest ranked nation in 1940 which had less elder people than the other two countries.
+Secondly, Japan was position as the lowest ranked nation in 1940 which had less old people than the other two countries.
 Over the year, Japan will have the largest proportion of elder people in the future.
 According to the given figures, Japan will notice an increase in 2020 to 2040 in terms of their elder generation proportion.
-It will put Japan to have aged 65-over population with more than 25%.
+It will put Japan to have an aged population with more than 25%.

 Lastly, all of the nations will have more proportion of elderly people in the coming years which indicate the enhanced life expectancy.

 The graph compares the growth of population aged 65 and over in Japan, Sweden, and America from 1940 to 2040.
 According to the graph, it can be clearly seen that although initially Japan’s ageing population ratio was lower than that of Sweden and USA and will remain so till 2030.
 But it is predicted that elder people’s percentage in Japan will increases significantly afterwards.